StrixOSG/CS372-Website-Project-Winter-2018/README.md

 My code contributions:
 PHP, some JS.

-The website was intended to be a rough knock off of Craig's List, called Greg's List.
+The website was intended to be a rough knock off of Craigslist, called Greg's List.